gnss-sdr/geniuss-place/_sp-blocks/11-pvt.md

 ## Estimate the tropospheric zenith total delay and gradient

-If the processing option `trop_model` is set to `Estimate_ZTD_Grad`, a more precise troposphere model is applied with strict mapping functions as:
+If the processing option `trop_model` is set to `Estimate_ZTD_Grad`, a more precise troposphere model is applied with strict mapping functions as[^MacMillan95]:

 $$ m(El_{r}^{s}) = m_{W}(El_{r}^{s})\left\{1+\cot(El_{r}^{s}) \left( G_{N,r} \cos(Az_{r}^{s}) + G_{E,r} \sin(Az_{r}^{s})\right) \right\} $$

 where $$ Az_{r}^{s} $$ is the azimuth angle of satellite direction (rad), and $$ G_{E,r} $$ and $$ G_{N,r} $$ are the east and north components of the tropospheric gradient, respectively.
 The zenith total delay $$ Z_{T,r} $$ and the gradient parameters $$ G_{E,r} $$ and $$ G_{N,r} $$ are estimated as unknown parameters in the parameter estimation process.

+[^MacMillan95]: D. S. MacMillan, [Atmospheric gradients from very long baseline interferometry observation](http://onlinelibrary.wiley.com/doi/10.1029/95GL00887/abstract){:target="_blank"}, in Geophysical Research Letters, Volume 22, Issue 9, May 1995, pp. 1041-1044.

 ## Ionosphere Model